 Recently on our social media, we’ve been talking about business plans, new ideas and being in charge of your own destiny as a business owner.
 Yes, we know, it’s all a bit deep!
-But given the situation we’re currently in with Covid, all of us who are in business need to be flexible.
+But given the situation we’ve had with Covid and the financial crisis, all of us who are in business need to be flexible.
 We thought now would be a good time to remind ourselves about planning in our businesses.

-It all starts with an idea
+Businesses start with an idea

-We’re always refining and looking at what we can do.
-Both being sole traders means that we have the flexibility that some larger companies will miss out on.
+We’re always refining and looking at what we can do and being a small business means that we have the flexibility that some larger companies will miss out on.

 It’s what happens next that sorts the good from the bad!

-Time for SWOT?
+Time for a SWOT?

-Mention the acronym SWOT, and you’re likely to see some people running off for the hills.
+Mention the acronym SWOT and you’re likely to see some people running off for the hills.
 How many of you have had to sit through that in a corporate scenario?
 If you’ve escaped this, then the SWOT acronym stands for Strengths, Weaknesses, Opportunities and Threats.

 This is where you really need to get down to the nitty-gritty of the idea.
 Does it actually make sense?
 Can you make it happen?
 Will your clients like or benefit from it?
 Could it make money or is it more of a loss leader – something that will drive traffic, and get your target clients to notice you?

-What about your goals?
+What about your overall business goals?

 If you’re launching a product or service, then we’re hoping you’re looking to make some money out of it.
-But not all ideas are about making cash, are they?
+But, not all ideas are about making cash, are they?
 This is where you need to be clear about what your goals, progress and results are going to be for that particular idea.

 At this point, it’s worth mentioning a bit about competitor analysis.
 It’s something that can fill you with a sense of dread, but it’s actually a beneficial and essential part of running a business!
 So much so, we’ve come up with a download for you to help start you on your path.